tiagoandresvaz/portfolio_tiagoandresvaz/content/about/index.en.md

 ---

 {{< admonition tip >}}
-:(far fa-bookmark fa-fw): Bookmark this page for easy future reference!
+:(far fa-bookmark fa-fw): Bookmark this page for easy future reference about me!
 {{< /admonition >}}

 I am married, 43 years old, two kids and living in the southern city of Porto Alegre, RS - Brazil.